 “It’s emblematic of several other career paths of officers that we found,” Sandson says.
 “When officers are getting promoted into supervisory positions, they are continuing to influence the culture of the department—and in some cases they also become the investigators of these incidents.”

 At a 2017 symposium hosted by the Civil Rights and Restorative Justice Project in Birmingham, A.C.
-Roper, the first Black police chief in Birmingham, issued a formal apology for the acts of racial violence that had been committed by the department.
+Roper, the police chief in Birmingham at that time, issued a formal apology for the acts of racial violence that had been committed by the department.